 In the late morning, embark on a boat trip around Fewa Lake.
 Visit Talbarahi Temple which is located on the lake itself (on a small island on the lake's southeast section).
 This double-storey, pagoda-style temple is a place of both Buddhist and Hindu worship.
 Today you also visit the International Mountain Museum which is dedicated to the sacred peaks of Nepal and the people that live around them or have climbed them.
 Here there is a collection of equipment on display from many of the early expeditions in the Himalayas, as well information on their natural history.

 Fly to Kathmandu in the late morning.
-With free time in the afternoon, perhaps do some last minute shopping.
-Enjoy a farewell dinner at Utsav Restaurant, dining on excellent Nepali food and enjoying a traditional dance performance.
+Enjoy free time in the afternoon before saying farewell to those who are finishing their trip today.
+Share a final dinner at Utsav Restaurant, dining on excellent Nepali food and enjoying a traditional dance performance.

 A briefing given by the group leader is scheduled for this afternoon.
 Your trekking program and co-ordinate any last minute arrangements will be discussed.
 Look for a note in the hotel lobby or ask the hotel reception where it will take place.
 The evening will be free, but the leader will usually organize an evening meal (optional) at one of Kathmandu’s fine Nepali restaurants.
 Alternatively you can enjoy dinner at the hotel.